 Looking for a loan but have a bad credit rating?
 Then a guarantor loan from a company like Amigo Loans could be the answer.
 Or maybe not.
-Take a look at my Amigo Loans review to see why.
+Take a look at my Amigo Loans review to see why not only will it cost you a lot of money, it could cost you your friendship too.

 If you read a lot of money advice forums or you Google Amigo Loans reviews, you’ll find many guarantors thought they were acting as a character reference.
 “Yes, my friend will pay the loan back, no problem.”
 However, that signature means far more.
 The moment a guarantor signs on the dotted line, it means one thing… they are responsible for the loan.